If you're an international student applying to UBC, there are scholarships, awards, and other financial support available to you.

-Awards of $3000 each are available to continuing international undergraduate students who have demonstrated leadership in community service, international engagement, intercultural understanding, promotion of diversity or intellectual, artistic or athletic pursuits.
+Awards of $5,000 each are available to continuing international undergraduate students who have demonstrated leadership in the following:

-be a continuing international student on UBC's Vancouver campus
+- You must be a continuing international student on UBC's Vancouver campus.

-be studying on a Canadian study permit and be paying international undergraduate tuition and fees
+- You must be studying on a Canadian study permit and paying international undergraduate tuition and fees.

-have been registered for the previous Winter session
+- You must have been registered for the previous Winter Session.

 Trek Excellence Scholarship

 Trek Excellence Scholarships are offered every year to students in the top 5% of their undergraduate year, faculty, and school.
-Rankings are based on students’ top 27 percentage-graded credits, as per Senate Award regulations.
+Rankings are based on a student's top 24 percentage-graded credits, as per Senate Award regulations.

-Thanks to the generosity of external donors and UBC faculties, the University is able to offer many awards to undergraduate students after their first year of study.
-These may be awarded in the form of scholarships, prizes, fellowships and other awards.
+Thanks to the generosity of external donors and UBC faculties, UBC offers many awards to undergraduate students after their first year of study.
+These awards may be in the form of scholarships, prizes, fellowships, and more.

 Individual faculties are responsible for recommending their students for these awards.
-They base their recommendations on a range of factors, such as academic achievement, leadership, UBC involvement, and participation on varsity athletic teams.
+Their recommendations are based on a range of factors, such as academic achievement, leadership, UBC involvement, and participation on varsity athletic teams.

 If you receive an award, you're required to submit a T4A form at tax time.